 Here are some quick tips on how to clean hardwood floors:

-Pamper and protect your sealed hardwood floors…
+How to Pamper and Protect your sealed hardwood floors

 - Sweep and vacuum the floors often, ground-in dirt and debris can ruin your finish.